teqneers/shamir/README.md

 License
 =======

-Composer is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+Shamir's Secret Sharing in PHP is licensed under the MIT License - see the [LICENSE](LICENSE) file for details